 The patients, who were born with incomplete vaginas because of a genetic disorder, then underwent surgery and had the vaginal tissue implanted.
 In the years following the surgery, the patients reported normal sexual function.

-In China, doctors were able to “regrow” a man’s nose.
+text: In China, doctors were able to “regrow” a man’s nose.
 The twist is that they had to temporarily put the nose on the man’s forehead.

 The patient identified as Xiaolian, according to Reuters, had an infection that left his nose damaged and disfigured.